DataDog/documentation/content/en/logs/guide/restrict-access-to-Log-events-with-restriction-queries.md

 ## Overview

-Logs might contain sensitive information that could either get [scrubbed][1] or be accessible only to authorized users of your organisation.
+Logs might contain sensitive information that could either get [scrubbed][1] or be accessible only to authorized users of your organization.

-Restriction queries can be defined in Datadog to limit access of a subset of logs for a given user or group of users.
+To limit access of a subset of logs for a given user or group of users, you can define restriction queries in Datadog.

-In this guide we assume that there are 2 teams, **backend** and **frontend**, and each team can only see their own logs that have the `team:frontend` and `team:backend` tags on them.
+In this guide, assume that there are two teams, **backend** and **frontend**, and each team can only see their own logs that have the `team:frontend` and `team:backend` tags on them.

-We will cover the following steps for each team:
+The following steps are covered for each team:

 * [Create the role](#role-creation)
 * [Create the restriction query](#create-restriction-queries)
 * [Attach the restriction query to the role](#attach-queries-to-the-role)
 * [Attach roles to the users](#attach-role-to-the-user)

-## Getting ready with the API
+## Prerequisites

-This guide shows how to use the API to perform such action, therefore an API key and an app-key from an admin user must be used.
-Those are available in your [Datadog account api key page][2].
+Since this guide describes usage of the API, you will need an API key and an application key from an admin user.
+These are available in your [Datadog account API key page][2].

-In the rest of this article, you will need to replace all occurrences of `<DATADOG_API_KEY>` and `<DATADOG_APP_KEY>` by their value.
+Throughout this article, you will need to replace all occurrences of `<DATADOG_API_KEY>` and `<DATADOG_APP_KEY>` with your Datadog API key and your Datadog application key, respectively.

 This guide also assumes that you have a terminal with `CURL`.

 ## Role creation

-Roles might be created through the UI as shown in [this documentation][3].
+Roles can be created through Datadog, as shown in [the RBAC documentation][3].

-But let’s go through the steps to create those through the API.
+You can also use the API and the following steps to create a role.

 ### 1. Create a role